Time Blindness: Why Video-Language Models Can't See What Humans Can?

-Our findings suggest that achieving human-like video understanding requires fundamentally rethinking how neural architectures process temporal information.
-Rather than treating temporal integration as secondary to spatial feature extraction, future models may need dedicated mechanisms for temporal pattern recognition, possibly drawing inspiration from cognitive neuroscience research on distributed neural timing mechanisms \cite{paton2018neural, mauk2004neural} and specialized brain regions for temporal processing \cite{bueti2009parietal, merchant2013neural}.
-The substantial gap between human and machine performance on \textbf{\texttt{SpookyBench}} indicates that current architectures remain fundamentally ``time-blind'' despite their impressive performance on standard benchmarks.
-By exposing this critical limitation, we hope to inspire a new wave of research into temporal reasoning in Video-VLMs, bridging the gap between human and machine perception and enabling applications that rely on precise temporal understanding, from medical diagnostics to autonomous systems that must interpret subtle temporal cues in complex environments.
+Our findings suggest that achieving human-like video understanding requires rethinking how neural architectures process temporal information.
+Rather than treating temporal integration as secondary to spatial feature extraction, future models may need dedicated mechanisms for temporal pattern recognition, drawing inspiration from cognitive neuroscience research on distributed neural timing mechanisms~\citep{paton2018neural, mauk2004neural} and specialized brain regions for temporal processing~\citep{bueti2009parietal, merchant2013neural}.
+The gap between human and machine performance on \textbf{\texttt{SpookyBench}} indicates that current architectures remain ``time-blind'' despite strong performance on standard benchmarks.
+We release SpookyBench to catalyze research into temporal reasoning in Video-VLMs, with applications ranging from medical diagnostics to autonomous systems that must interpret temporal cues in complex environments.